 To build upon the natural ability of exosomes for intercellular communication, we have initiated a program to engineer exosomes and load them with different macromolecules.
 We are now working on developing exosome-based vaccines for COVID-19.
 The exosome-based vaccine platform technology will aim to combine the improved protection that comes from immunizing individuals with multiple antigens in a manner that mimics the advantages of conventional virus vaccines, with the superior safety profile of virus-free vaccines.
 We are currently designing exosome-based vaccines to elicit strong humoral and cellular immune responses due to the simultaneous expression of antigens.

 We are developing two exosome vaccine candidates.
-The first vaccine candidate is a tripartite exosome/mRNA vaccine which is designed to elicit a protective, long-lasting immune response to SARS-CoV-2 by targeting all 4 structural proteins of the virus.
-The second candidate is an exosomal antigen vaccine which is a vesicle-based, nucleic acid-free formulation carrying all structural proteins of SARS-CoV-2.
-These efforts are now well underway in animal studies and the mRNA vaccine has shown to be capable of generating an antibody response to multiple antigens expressed by COVID-19.
-Concurrently, we are developing our clinical strategy to further evaluate these vaccine candidates.
+The first vaccine candidate is a tripartite exosome/mRNA vaccine which is designed to elicit a protective, long-lasting immune response to SARS-CoV-2 by targeting all four structural proteins of the virus.
+Recently, in collaboration with researchers at Johns Hopkins University, we announced data from a preclinical study in mice using our exosome-based mRNA vaccine.
+The key findings of the data include the development of a safe exosome formulation capable of delivering functional mRNA in vitro and in vivo.
+Furthermore, the potential vaccine induced both antibody responses and cellular immunity to multiple proteins of SARS-CoV-2.